joeyfoo/joeyfoo.github.io/now.md

 On this page, you can find what I'm working on right now!

-Last update: 1 November 2019
+Last update: 6 January 2020

 -----

 ## University

-I'm back in school!

-It's term time, so my weekdays are mostly spent on campus or working on projects.
+It's the Spring 2020 semester, so my weekdays are mostly spent on campus or working on projects.

-## Echo cosplay
+## Cosplay

-I'm working on my first ever cosplay!

-It's [Echo](https://rainbow6.ubisoft.com/siege/en-gb/game-info/operators/echo/index.aspx) from Rainbow Six: Siege, and I can't wait to finish it for Singapore Comic Con on 7-8 December 2019!

-I intend to post a retrospective on this project once I'm done too.
+The next cosplay I plan to do: Blitz!

+Nothing much to share at the moment, university still has priority and I haven't started work on the cosplay yet.

 -----